Genio 1200 QSG

 A video stream from the camera should now be displayed on the LCM however with indicators similar to the below image.

-Before proceeding to the next demos, press CTRL+C to end this video stream.
+Before proceeding to the next demos, type CTRL+C to end this video stream.

 Face Detection